mbkoltai/ExaStoLog/doc/README.md

 ![binary_statsol_heatmap_15vars](./readmeplots/EMT_11_binary_heatmap_states.png)

-On the y-axis we see the probabilities of the stable states (index of the subgraph where they are located in parenthesis), on the x-axis the variables of the model with the heatmap showing their value (0 or 1).
+On the y-axis we see the probabilities of the stable states (in parenthesis is the index of the subgraph in which they are located), on the x-axis the variables of the model with the heatmap showing their value (0 or 1).
-In the case of cyclic attractors containing multiple states these rows would have no gapes in between them (see figure for mammalian cell cycle model in our article).
+In the case of cyclic attractors containing multiple states these rows have no gaps in between them (see figure for mammalian cell cycle model in our article).

 Save the figure by
 ```MATLAB